 The daily stoic (Ryan Holiday)

 One of my all-time favorites.
 Where can you find joy?
 What's the true measure of success?
 How should we manage anger?
 Find meaning?
 Conquer grief?
-The answers to these questions and more lie at the heart of Stoic philosophy.
+The answers to these questions lie at the heart of Stoic philosophy.
 The Daily Stoic is a compelling, accessible guide to living a good life, offering daily doses of this classic wisdom.
-You can read it one page per day (it will take you exactly one year) or just pick out what you need when you need it.
+You can read one page per day (it will take you exactly one year) or pick out what you need when you need it.

 Egopreneur (Paul Van Den Bosch)

 I love to learn from top sporters.
 In this book, I have learned that you should not always go for the 100% as this will kill you in the end.
-Taking care of yourself is the basis to be able to take care of others.
+Taking care of yourself is the basis to take care of others.
 Not the other way around.
 Top sporters know very well how to do that.
 In this book, you learn how to become stronger and more resilient in a fast-changing and demanding world.